patch-e/Passwird-Deals/README.md

 Current Version: 1.9.1

+- 2.0 Update release approved to the App Store, ?
 - 1.9.1 Update release approved to the App Store, September 20, 2012
 - 1.9 Update release approved to the App Store, August 30, 2012
 - 1.8 Update release approved to the App Store, July 20, 2012
 - 1.7 Update release approved to the App Store, July 5, 2012
 - 1.6 Update release approved to the App Store, June 8, 2012
 - 1.5 Update release approved to the App Store, May 31, 2012
 - 1.4 Initial release approved to the App Store, May 18, 2012

+v2.0
+====
+- Deal thumbnails are no longer stretched disproportionately
+- Redesigned color scheme and graphics
+- iOS 6 only sharing features

 v1.9.1
 ====